The Last American Virgin: Plot

-When Gary arrives at Karen's birthday party, his dreams of a lasting romance with her are shattered when he walks in on her making out with Rick.
-They look up as Gary enters; his smile disappears, and no one speaks.
-Gary leaves the party without talking to either of them, taking Karen's gift.
-He drives home alone, discouraged and completely heartbroken with tears streaming down his face.
+When Gary arrives at Karen's birthday party, his hopes for a lasting romance with her are shattered when he walks into the kitchen and finds her making out with Rick.
+As Karen embraces Rick, she notices Gary, and Rick turns to face him as well.
+Gary leaves the party without speaking to either of them, taking Karen's gift with him.
+He drives home alone, heartbroken, with tears streaming down his face.